easybuilders/easybuild-blog/docs/posts/2025/05/EasyBuild-5.1.0.md

   were raised during the test step were not actually being ignored.
 This rendered `--ignore-test-failure` useless for ignoring a handful of failing tests when installing PyTorch, for example.
   This regression was fixed in EasyBuild v5.1.0.
-- Several small issues has been fixed in the custom easyblock for LLVM, which was thoroughly revised in EasyBuild v5.0.0.
+- Several small issues have been fixed in the custom easyblock for LLVM, which was thoroughly revised in EasyBuild v5.0.0.